lexruee/tentacle_pi/README.md

 * Besides that I want to learn how to write linux drivers for I2C sensors and Python C extensions.

-* I wanted sensor drivers that are purely written in C for portability and performance reasons.
+* I want sensor drivers that are purely written in C for portability and performance reasons.

+* No additional dependencies like boost, wiringPi or quick2wire.

+* Python 2.7 support!
+Because most of the single-board computers have Python 2.7 support like Raspberry Pi, Raspberry Pi 2, Banana Pi, or BeagleBone Black.

+* No hardcoded platform specific drivers

 * My goal is to support further I2C sensors in the future.